Cloud Security Best Practices To Increase Visibility Across Applications

 1. Explore new solutions to gather data, including cloud proxy, data loss prevention, and open API integrations.

 A few options to consider are cloud-based proxies, which are essentially firewalls in the cloud; Cloud Access Security Brokers (CASBs), for data loss prevention; and products that have open API access, so you can get granular with the data you see.
-Additionally, user awareness training is a critical part in your security strategy to protect your remote workforce.
-Educate your team on the risks and best practices when using cloud and SaaS applications – and focus on the user benefits of SaaS platforms like SharePoint and Office 365.
+Additionally, user awareness training is a critical part of your cloud security strategy to protect data for your remote workforce.
+Educate your team on the security risks and best practices when using cloud and SaaS applications – and focus on the user benefits of SaaS platforms like SharePoint and Office 365.

-2. Focus your security monitoring efforts on alerts that provide insight into user activity.
+2. Focus your cloud security monitoring efforts on alerts that provide insight into user activity.

 3. Prioritize ways to integrate your technologies – including SIEM, EDR, Cloud, and SaaS applications.

 As more businesses shift to cloud and SaaS applications, it’s essential that these integrate into your SIEM and EDR to provide a centralized view of your entire environment – it only takes one unintegrated tool to create major inefficiencies in your business.
 For example, if a health monitoring tool cannot ingest one of your log sources, then visibility and alerting must live in separate places, decreasing the likelihood of proper configuration and maintenance.
 Similarly, log sources that are not optimized through a SIEM will decrease security posture.